-- 4.40 Replacing business uses with non-business uses (particularly residential use) could compromise the operation and viability of the wider area/cluster.
-Where a proposal for a non-business use satisfies the marketing criteria set out in Appendix 1, it must also demonstrate to the Council's satisfaction that the proposal would not compromise the operation and viability of the wider area, and would not negatively impact the primary economic function of the area or the local economy. - 4.41 Proposals for the redevelopment of existing business floorspace for the provision of non-business uses must demonstrate that the proposed non-business use is compatible with existing uses, and does not have a detrimental individual or cumulative impact on the role and economic function of the wider area.
+- 4.44 Replacing business uses with non-business uses (particularly residential use) could compromise the operation and viability of the wider area/cluster.
+Where a proposal for a non-business use satisfies the marketing criteria set out in Appendix 1, it must also demonstrate to the Council's satisfaction that the proposal would not compromise the operation and viability of the wider area, and would not negatively impact the primary economic function of the area or the local economy.
+There may be genuinely exceptional circumstances where an existing building or site is considered to be no longer suitable for continued business use.
+Where this can be robustly evidenced, there will be no requirement to complete the full marketing campaign.
+In such situations it should be demonstrated that the building or site is no longer suitable for its existing business use and cannot be reasonably redeveloped to re-provide a viable replacement/alternative business use on the site in order to justify the loss of business floorspace.
+In such exceptional situations a detailed site report will be required setting out the justification for this.
+The detailed site report should consider the market demand for the existing building or site in the form of an appraisal, taking into account the current condition/specification and likely occupational demand.
+The detailed site report should further consider whether any identified deficiencies limiting market demand can be overcome through refurbishment and/or redevelopment and consider the feasibility of this. - 4.45 Proposals for the redevelopment of existing business floorspace for the provision of non-business uses must demonstrate that the proposed non-business use is compatible with existing uses, and does not have a detrimental individual or cumulative impact on the role and economic function of the wider area.
 An individual impact may not seem as significant from smaller schemes, as opposed to the impact from larger schemes; however, smaller losses may add to the cumulative impact.
 Some uses, such as residential use, may not be compatible with the existing businesses use.
 This may be of particular importance within LSISs, where industrial uses may have noise and transport related impacts.
-Relevant Local Plan policies, including the agent-of-change principle set out in policy DH5, will be used to assess impacts.
+Relevant Local Plan policies, including the agent-of-change principle set out in Policy DH5, will be used to assess impacts.